kumuluz/kumuluzee-metrics/README.md

 $ export MP_METRICS_TAGS=app=shop,tier=integration
 ```

-By default the following tags are added to every metric:
+By default, the following tags are added to every metric:
 - `environment` - Environment in which the service is running.
 Read from the configuration key `kumuluzee.env.name`.
   Default value `dev`.
 - `serviceName` - Name of the service.
 Read from the configuration key `kumuluzee.name`.
 Default value `UNKNOWN`.